Johannes Vermeer: Wars and death

-Catharina Bolnes attributed her husband's death to the stress of financial pressures.
-The collapse of the art market damaged Vermeer's business as both a painter and an art dealer.
+Catharina describes how the collapse of the art market had damaged Vermeer's business as both a painter and an art dealer.
 She had to raise 11 children and therefore asked the High Court to relieve her of debts owed to Vermeer's creditors.
 Pioneering Dutch microscopist Antonie van Leeuwenhoek, who worked for the city council as a surveyor, was appointed trustee.
 The house had eight rooms on the first floor, the contents of which were listed in an inventory taken a few months after Vermeer's death.
 In his studio, there were two chairs, two painter's easels, three palettes, 10 canvases, a desk, an oak pull table, a small wooden cupboard with drawers, and "rummage not worthy being itemized".
 Nineteen of Vermeer's paintings were bequeathed to Catharina and her mother.
 The widow sold two more paintings to Hendrick van Buyten to pay off a substantial debt.

 Vermeer had been a respected artist in Delft, but he was almost unknown outside his hometown.
 A local patron named Pieter van Ruijven had purchased much of his output, which kept Vermeer afloat financially but reduced the possibility of his fame spreading.
 Several factors contributed to his limited body of work.
 Vermeer never had any pupils, though one scholar has suggested that Vermeer taught his eldest daughter Maria to paint.
 Additionally, his family obligations with so many children may have taken up much of his time, as would acting as both an art dealer and inn-keeper in running the family businesses.
 His time spent serving as head of the guild and his extraordinary precision as a painter may have also limited his output.